OpenKneeboard/OpenKneeboard/README.md

 ![Screenshot of the main app](docs/screenshots/config-app.png)

-## Current Status

-OpenKneeboard is relatively new, and not yet widely tested; consider it 'early access' :p

 ## WARNING: Anti-Cheat

 While OpenKneeboard is not a cheat, it does hook into the games rendering and input pipelines, which over-eager anti-cheat systems may consider ban-worthy.
 While this is similar to how other overlays work (e.g. Steam and Discord), it is possible that using OpenKneeboard may lead to an anti-cheat ban.